SUCCESSFUL RETIREMENT – RESEARCH FINDINGS, REFLECTIONS AND RECOMMENDATIONS

 Having a successful retirement is likely the stated or unstated goal of most retirees and working people.
 However, retirement is a privilege only some will attain.
-It is a stage of life (Horner, 2011) where we can arrive having earned and learned invaluable resources along the way.
+It is a stage of life (Horner, 2011) where one can arrive having earned and learned invaluable resources along the way.
 Goals change across the life span.
-With age, although our memories might not be what they used to be, research supports that our emotional stability has improved, knowledge has grown and expertise deepened (Carstensen, 2014; 2006).
+With age, although memories might not be what they used to be, research supports that emotional stability has improved, knowledge has grown and expertise deepened (Carstensen, 2014; 2006).
 In important ways, older people can contribute more than younger people.

 What is Retirement?

 The literature tends to define and discuss retirement as a discrete point in time (Blendon, 2011; Kubicek et al., 2011).
 A clear point when the person stops working.
 That was true and typical of how retirement was historically but is no longer the case.
 For many, the boundary between work and retirement has become unclear.
 Retirement is now an evolving process and for many, it takes the form of being self-employed or working for someone else, for purpose or to give back rather than accumulate more wealth.
 (Freedman, 2011; Brown et al. 2010; Lawrence-Lightfoot, 2009)

 Working in retirement used to be an oxymoron and is now becoming the new normal (Brown, Aumann, Pitt-Catsouphes, Galinsky & Bond, 2010)